smkutty/smkutty.github.io/essays/Design_Patterns.md

 ## What are design patterns?
 <p><b>"A design pattern provides a general reusable solution for the common problems occurs in software design"</b></p> [Source](https://www.geeksforgeeks.org/design-patterns-set-1-introduction/)
+<p>Similar to how Semantic UI assists in web/app development, design patterns foster efficiency for software development.
+However, design patterns provide protocols for how to approach certain problems instead of offering specific solutions (although that can be a side effect).
+Software developers oftern encounter similar issues across the board, meaning regardless of what the product may be, issues that are akin to one another, are inevitable.
+It is for this reason, software developers greatly favour the use of design patterns as it assists in constructing solutions that are "flexible, reusable, and maintainable".</p>

 ## Design patterns I have used in my code